KupferudelWolf/AetherWiki/Technology/Technology.md

 Portable music players are popular in all of Luxtia.
 Music is stored externally on a cassette or magnetic card, or internally in a disk drive using tracks transferred from a PC.
 Both devices are small and meant to be worn on the mid-upper part of a foreleg.
 Headphones clip onto the ear (on the lateral side, near the bottom).

 ### Research Computers
 Citadels use computers to conduct, store, and share experiments.
-The most powerful computers use bone capacitors to keep [exergy](<../Æther/Exergy.md>) at certain points, either to directly test [æther](<../Æther/Æther.md>) or to perform complex computations quicker.
+The most powerful computers use bone capacitors (or even [cirrolite](<./Cirrolite.md>) capacitors) to keep [exergy](<../Æther/Exergy.md>) at certain points, either to directly test [æther](<../Æther/Æther.md>) or to research quantum computing and data storage.
 The most powerful computer in Luxtia is located in [Mimas](<../Locations/Eastern Citadels/Mimas.md>).

 ## Data Storage
-Digital information in Luxtia is primarily stored in cassettes and magnetic cards and disks (such as hard drives).
-Optical storage, though present, is not yet popular and generally only used for data storage in [Callisto](<../Locations/Western Citadels/Callisto.md>).
-A method to store exergy on a medium (without requiring any kind of external power) has not been discovered.
+Digital information in Luxtia is primarily stored in cassettes, magnetic cards, and magnetic disks (such as hard drives).
+Optical storage, though present, is not yet popular and only used rarely for data storage in [Callisto](<../Locations/Western Citadels/Callisto.md>).

+[Exergy](<../Æther/Exergy.md>) can be temporarily recorded in circuitry that incorporates conductive or capacitive materials such as bone and [cirrolite](<./Cirrolite.md>).
+As with any other kind of quantum computing, this technology is too imprecise to be useful for data storage or computations.

 ## Video Games & Toys
 Arcade machines are rather popular in Luxtia, while personal video game consoles are rare and outdated due to lack of local development.